Trucking Heavy Equipment Between Houston and Dallas

 Economic Activity

-Moves for drilling rigs, compressors, generators, and crawlers benefit from shared skills and parts availability.
+Both metros put specialized riggers, welders, and service techs within reach.
+Moves for drilling rigs, compressors, generators, and crawlers gain from shared skills and parts availability.

 Project Demands